nightingaleproject/vital-records-dotnet/scripts/README.md

 # Creating library support code from FHIR IGs

 These scripts are used to generate C# source code from FHIR IGs for things like IG URLs, code mappings, and value set listings.
+Details about usage and implementation are included at the top of each script.

 ## Generating C# source code files containing relevant URL string from IGs